Eliel512/GEID_Git/README.md

-# A geid app for dantic
+# An electronic management application for the archives and media library of the DRC Ministry of Budget